CiscoPSIRT/openVulnAPI/README.md

 python3 -m pip install openVulnQuery==1.29
 ```

 If you are experiencing any difficulty installing openVulnQuery.
-Here is the link to [common installation issues solutions] (<https://github.com/iamparas/openVulnAPI/blob/master/openVulnQuery/InstallationIssueSolutions.md>).
+Here is the link to [common installation issues solutions](<https://github.com/iamparas/openVulnAPI/blob/master/openVulnQuery/InstallationIssueSolutions.md>).

 The client source code can be accessed [here](https://github.com/CiscoPSIRT/openVulnAPI/tree/master/openVulnQuery).